Center for Excellence in Resource Family Development (CfE)

 The foster and kinship parents who participated in KEEP or KEEP SAFE demonstrated:

 - Higher rates of positive parenting and lower rates of discipline;

 - Spillover of positive effects to other children in the home; and,

 - Fewer placement breakdowns.

 Child welfare agencies participating in KEEP or KEEP SAFE experienced

 - Longer tenure for foster parents providing care and

 - Fewer days in foster care for children.3

-Resource parents enrolled in the CfE will receive both a board rate and a treatment foster care difficulty
+Resource parents enrolled in the CfE will receive both a board rate and a treatment foster care difficulty of care stipend.

 Mobile Response and Stabilization Services (MRSS) is a program component of the CfE, critical to normalizing challenging behaviors and experiences for both the child and the resource parent upon initial placement in the resource home as well as in response to challenging situations while the child is in foster care.
 MRSS is a cost effective intervention to safely reduce hospitalizations and placement disruptions.4 The CfE’s MRSS approach will be based on New Jersey’s MRSS model.
 In New Jersey, from 2014-2017, 95-98% of all children served by MRSS remained in their current living situation (Casey Family Programs, 2018).
 MRSS will be a standard service that is provided to each child when they enter a new CfE resource home and available on-call within 1 hour to support the child and family and prevent and respond to crises.
 DHS will be issuing a request for proposals for MRSS providers; the contract could be with one provider or multiple providers, depending on capacity to serve the sites.